Test the Weak Cosmic Supervision Conjecture in Dark Matter-Black Hole System: Verifying the weak cosmic censorship conjecture through a scalar field incidence

 the absorbed angular momentum is

-With the variation in the absorbed angular momentum and energy from the scalar field by the Kerr spacetime, it is possible to analyze whether the event horizon of the Kerr spacetime can be broken by a scalar field with a large angular momentum in extreme and near-extreme cases.
+With the variation in the absorbed angular momentum and energy from the scalar field by the Kerr spacetime, it is possible to analyze whether the event horizon of the Kerr spacetime can be broken by a scalar field with high angular momentum in extremal and near-extremal cases.
 If it can be broken, it would expose the internal structure of the event horizon of the Kerr black hole to external observers.